tcareyintx/skybellgen/README.md

 ##### Description

-This means the integration has to re-authenticate with the Skybell cloud.
+This means the integration has to re-authenticate with the SkyBell cloud.

 ##### Resolution

 To resolve this issue, follow the steps in the reauthentication flow.
-If the password was changed using the Skybell cloud API or Skybell app, you can reconfigure the integration and supply the new password before the authentication timeout.
+If the password was changed using the SkyBell cloud API or SkyBell app, you can reconfigure the integration and supply the new password before the authentication timeout.

 ### I still see a stale device

-#### Symptom: “The SkybellGen hub continues to show the device”
+#### Symptom: “The SkyBellGen hub continues to show the device”

-If the device as removed via the Skybell cloud API or Skybell app but Home Assistant has been restarted, stale devices may still exist in the Home Assistant device registry.
+If the device as removed via the SkyBell cloud API or SkyBell app but Home Assistant has been restarted, stale devices may still exist in the Home Assistant device registry.

 ##### Description